-Next on our list is one of the most iconic shows from the mid-2000s that almost every millennial loved back in the day if drama and gossip was their particular cup of tea!
+Next on our list is one of the most iconic shows from the mid-2000s that almost every millennial loved back in the day if drama and gossip were their particular cup of tea!
 Pretty Little Liars, released in 2010 came out with 7 seasons filled to the absolute brim with drama, and the total of 160 episodes tells you that there are definitely a lot of secrets to unravel in the show!

-The series follows the story of four teenaged girls in high school- Aria, Spencer, Emily and Hanna, whose lives take a dramatic turn when the head of their little high-school clique, Alison, goes missing, What follows is literally all the drama you can possibly imagine as they try to figure out what happened to her, along with trying to get their own lives back on track.
+The series follows the story of four teenaged girls in high school- Aria, Spencer, Emily, and Hanna, whose lives take a dramatic turn when the head of their little high-school clique, Alison, goes missing, What follows is literally all the drama you can possibly imagine as they try to figure out what happened to her, along with trying to get their own lives back on track.

 Big Little Lies